CenturyLink/Chi/README.md

 The CLI is installed in `node_modules/.bin/` folder as `chi`.

-`chi` command allows you to create a css that contains just the foundations of Chi and the comnponents you use in your project.
+`chi` command allows you to create a css that contains just the foundations of Chi and the components you use in your project.
 Also it helps you to copy all Chi assets used by those selected components into the assets folder used by your web app.

 ``` sh
 vader:example luke$ ./node_modules/.bin/chi css -c buttons grid -o dist